juhp/pkgtreediff/README.md

 pkgtreediff koji://dist-c8-updates-build@centos koji://dist-c8_1-updates-build@centos
 ```

-Please avoid using koji tag to compare full release as it is more efficient to
+Please avoid using koji tag to compare full releases as it is more efficient to
 query URL or CMD trees.

 ## Builds
+pkgtreediff is packaged in Fedora.

-Builds are available in
+Older builds are also available in
 [copr](https://copr.fedorainfracloud.org/coprs/petersen/pkgtreediff/)
 for Fedora, EPEL, and OpenSuSE
 ([more details](https://copr.fedorainfracloud.org/coprs/petersen/pkgtreediff/monitor/detailed)).